zramsay/eris-cli/README.md

 ## Data

-Eris can automagically utilize data containers for you.
+Monax can automagically utilize data containers for you.

 If you turn the `data_container` variable to `true` in the service or chain definition file, then `eris` deposit the data utilized by that service or chain into a data container which can be managed separately from the "program" container.
 The advantage of working with data containers has been dealt with elsewhere (see, Google).